ankit926141/SIEM-Tool/README.md

 ## 👨‍💻 Author

-Built by [Your Name] as a beginner-friendly cybersecurity project to understand how a SIEM system works.
+Built by Ankit kr Jha as a beginner-friendly cybersecurity project to understand how a SIEM system works.

 Feel free to fork, star, and contribute!